U.S. judge rejects early release for Madoff ex-secretary

 The denial was without prejudice, meaning Bongiorno may still seek early release.

+Roland Riopelle, a lawyer for Bongiorno, said his client applied to the prison bureau for home confinement but has not received a response, and will return to court if the bureau’s inaction deprives her of her rights under the new law.

-Lawyers for Bongiorno did not immediately respond on Tuesday to requests for comment.
-They had said she was in “decent health” for her age, but had the aches and pains that come with being 70, as well as pulmonary problems including asthma.
+Lawyers for Bongiorno have said she was in “decent health” for her age, but had the aches and pains that come with being 70, as well as pulmonary problems including asthma.

 Bongiorno was one of five Madoff employees convicted in March 2014 over their roles in a Ponzi scheme that a court-appointed trustee liquidating Bernard L. Madoff Investment Securities LLC has said cost customers about $17.5 billion.